Wataru Inoue

-Wataru Inoue (井上 亘, Inoue Wataru) is a Japanese retired professional wrestler currently working for New Japan Pro-Wrestling (NJPW).
+Wataru Inoue (井上 亘, Inoue Wataru) is a Japanese retired professional wrestler working for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

 Inoue made his debut on New Japan Pro-Wrestling in 1999.
 He aligned himself with New Japan Junior Seikigun, a face stable created in order to counteract Jyushin Thunder Liger's Control Terrorism Unit in the latter half of 2005.
 Within this feud against the CTU, Inoue became known for his physical toughness after surviving a brutal Brainbuster from Fergal Devitt in a tag match with Ryusuke Taguchi and Minoru as their respective partners.
 And another tag team match against Gedo & Jado where he bled profusely from his eyebrow but still picked up for the submission victory for himself & his mentor Kanemoto.

 Along with making a name for himself in singles competition, he has also had success in tag team competition with Koji Kanemoto to win the IWGP Junior Heavyweight Tag Team titles in 2005.